MicrosoftDocs/microsoft-academic-services/academic-services/graph/get-started-setup-azure-data-lake-analytics.md

 * Setting up provisioning of Microsoft Academic Graph to an Azure blob storage account.
 See [Get Microsoft Academic Graph on Azure storage](./get-started-setup-provisioning.md).

+## Gather the information that you need

+Before you begin, you should have these items of information:

+   :heavy_check_mark:  The name of your Azure Storage (AS) account.

 ## Create Azure Data Lake Analytics account

 1. Home > Create a resource > Analytics > Data Lake Analytics